 Evidence file to build before RFQ or release

-The evidence file should be narrow enough to use and strong enough to audit.
-It does not need every possible certificate or brochure; it needs the records that can change the buyer's decision.
+For supplier evidence pack, the evidence file should be narrow enough to use and strong enough to audit.
+It does not need every possible certificate or brochure; it needs the records that can change the buyer's decision for a buyer reducing uncertainty before first purchase order.

 Operational checks that change the decision

-Good sourcing work separates a supplier's sales message from operating evidence.
-The buyer should ask questions that produce comparable answers, not just reassuring conversation.
+Good Supplier Verification and Compliance sourcing separates a supplier's sales message from operating evidence.
+The buyer should ask supplier evidence pack questions that produce comparable answers, not just reassuring conversation.

 Risk signals buyers should not normalize

-The most dangerous risk is often the one that feels normal because the supplier is responsive or the price is attractive.
-These signals should trigger a pause, a clarification request or a documented escalation.
+For supplier evidence pack, the most dangerous risk is often the one that feels normal because the supplier is responsive or the price is attractive.
+The signals below should trigger a pause, a clarification request or a documented escalation.

 Metrics, owner and review cadence

-Metrics are not decoration for the article.
-They tell the buyer whether the process is becoming more repeatable or only busier.
-Each metric needs an owner, a review date and a visible action when the result moves in the wrong direction.
+evidence pack completeness is the anchor metric for this page, but it should not sit alone.
+The metrics tell the buyer whether the supplier evidence pack process is becoming more repeatable or only busier; each one needs an owner, a review date and a visible action when the result moves in the wrong direction.

 How the permitted sources are used

-The source list below is deliberately narrow: official public information, open data, Open Government Licence material, CC0 structured data or similarly reusable references.
+The source list for Turkish Supplier Evidence Pack: What Buyers Should Request is deliberately narrow: official public information, open data, Open Government Licence material, CC0 structured data or similarly reusable references.
 The article does not depend on competitor pages, scraped supplier directories or closed market reports.

-Those references are used for public definitions, process framing and checklist discipline.
+For Turkish Supplier Evidence Pack: What Buyers Should Request, those references are used for public definitions, process framing and checklist discipline.
 They are not copied into the article as market-report prose, and they do not replace supplier-specific evidence, buyer records or destination-market legal review.

 Practical next step